-As you may know, this office serves as counsel to DMH2, LLC ("DMH2"), the owner of certain property fronting on Bloomfield Avenue, having an address of 176-200 Bloomfield Avenue, and known on the tax maps of the Township of Verona as Block 202, Lots 1 and 23 (the "Property").
+As you may know, this office serves as counsel to DMH2, LLC ("DMH2"), the owner of certain property fronting on Bloomfield Avenue, having an address of 176-200 Bloomfield "Property").
 We would appreciate the benefit of a meeting to discuss the proposed development of the Property with you and the Township during the week of November 11, 2024.

 For the past eleven years, DMH2 has been working to attempt to develop the Property.
-The Property has been subject of a number of pieces of litigation over the years, challenging deed restrictions and approvals, in an attempt to avoid the construction of a mixed-use residential and units and 9,305 sf of retail space, with a parking obligation of 67 spaces, many of which were being parked behind the building, in a location that would have required significant blasting.
+The Property has been subject of a number of pieces of litigation over the years, challenging deed retail building on the Property.
+Those approvals allowed for the construction of a mixed-use residential and units and 9,305 sf of retail space, with a parking obligation of 67 spaces, many of which were being parked behind the building, in a location that would have required significant blasting.